algarecu/big-query-location-data-prototype/README.md

 Requirements:
 - Clone this repo.
-- Create some Google credentials and insert them in the clienID and Key fields of the code (YOUR_MAPS_KEY, YOUR_CLIENT_ID)
+- Create some Google credentials within your organization (only works with internal credentials) and insert them in the clienID and Key fields of the code (YOUR_MAPS_KEY, YOUR_CLIENT_ID)
 - Create or select a project on Google Cloud Platform.
 - Deploy app.yaml with: gcloud app deploy app.yaml --project PROJECT-NAME --version VERSION-NAME
 - Enjoy!